 - Update the Format option under Basic Details.

-Once you’ve generated your global site tags, send them to your webmaster to implement.
+Once you’ve generated your global site tags, send them to your website administrator to implement.

-Step 3: Remove existing tags from your site and add the global site tag (Webmaster)
+Step 3: Remove existing tags from your site and add the global site tag (website administrator)

 We recommend removing existing tags and adding the global site tag at the same time to prevent losing conversion data.